Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `namespace_path` (String) The GitLab ID Token Namespace Path which initiated the GitLab Job.
 - `namespace_paths` (Set of String) The set of accepted GitLab ID Token Namespace Paths which initiated the GitLab Job.
+Used only for cases where multiple GitLab ID Token Namespace Paths can be matched.
 - `oidc_endpoint` (String) The GitLab OIDC Endpoint used for validating GitLab Job generated ID Tokens.
 Default: `https://gitlab.com`.
 - `project_path` (String) The GitLab ID Token Project Path which initiated the GitLab Job.
 - `project_paths` (Set of String) The set of accepted GitLab ID Token Project Paths which initiated the GitLab Job.
+Used only for cases where multiple GitLab ID Token Project Paths can be matched.
 - `ref_path` (String) The GitLab ID Token Ref Path which initiated the GitLab Job.
 - `ref_paths` (Set of String) The set of accepted GitLab ID Token Ref Paths which initiated the GitLab Job.
+Used only for cases where multiple GitLab ID Token Ref Paths can be matched.
 - `subject` (String) The GitLab ID Token Subject which initiated the GitLab Job.
 - `subjects` (Set of String) The set of accepted GitLab ID Token Subjects which initiated the GitLab Job.
+Used only for cases where multiple GitLab ID Token Subjects can be matched.

 Read-Only: